-Absolutely all visitors must check-in and out of the centre to help us with our track and trace procedure, therefore even if you haven’t climbed, please check in at reception, and out again when you leave.
-A modest takeaway style menu of salads, sandwiches, soups, cakes and hot and cold drinks will be available to buy and eat at our tables.
+Absolutely all visitors must check-in and out of the centre to help us with our track and trace procedure, therefore even if you haven’t climbed, please check in at the café counter.
+A modest takeaway style menu of salads, sandwiches, soups, cakes and hot and cold drinks are available to buy and eat at our tables.
 Please see our website for further details.
-The café will be open with a new menu.
-All food and drink will be prepacked in compostable and recyclable packaging, and some hot food is also available.
-Please do not consume your own food and drink in the café, and no picnics may be eaten in the climbing areas.
+Most food is prepacked in compostable and recyclable packaging, and some hot food is also available.
+Please do not consume your own food and drink in the café, and picnics should not be eaten in the climbing areas.
 Staff clear and clean the café tables on your departure.

 We will not be able to fill your water bottles.
 Please think ahead and fill yours at home.
 We will sell bottled and canned drinks both from reception and in the cafe, and hot drinks in the café.

-All the usual hire equipment will be available, except for chalk bags.
+All the usual hire equipment is available, except for chalk bags.
 We have procedures in place to quarantine and sanitise our hire gear.
 We also have various items to sell.